 The first-ever Catholic mass in the Americas was hosted on the ground here in 1517.By nightfall, head to Calle 58 to eat Yucatecan food at the local bars and restaurants.

-Many of the buildings in Puebla have been constructed in baroque style.
-Many of the churches and structures here have been adorned with Talavera tiles.
+Many of the buildings in Puebla have been constructed in baroque style while many of the churches and structures are adorned with Talavera tiles.

-This is something that you simply do not see in other Mexican cities.
-Puebla feels very European in nature.
+This is something that you simply do not see in other Mexican cities and Puebla feels very European in nature.

 It was given UNESCO-protected status in 1987.
 Puebla Cathedral marks the center of town.